Threading in C#

 Actual Output:

-This program is flawed: the for loop in the main thread can free-wheel right through its five iterations any time the worker doesn't hold the lock.
-Possibly before the worker even starts!
-The Producer/Consumer example didn't suffer from this problem because if the main thread got ahead of the worker, each request would simply queue up.
-But in this case, we need the main thread to block at each iteration if the worker's still busy with a previous task.
+This program is flawed and demonstrates a race condition: the for loop in the main thread can freewheel right through its five iterations anytime the worker doesn’t hold the lock, and possibly before the worker even starts!
+The producer/consumer example didn’t suffer from this problem because if the main thread got ahead of the worker, each request would queue up.
+But in this case, we need the main thread to block at each iteration if the worker’s still busy with a previous task.

 new Thread (SaySomething).Start();